This site is intended for US eye care professionals only.

 CONTRAINDICATIONS

-• SYFOVRE is contraindicated in patients with ocular or periocular infections, and in patients with active intraocular inflammation
+• SYFOVRE is contraindicated in patients with ocular or periocular infections, in patients with active intraocular inflammation, and in patients with hypersensitivity to pegcetacoplan or any of the excipients in SYFOVRE.
+Systemic hypersensitivity reactions (e.g., anaphylaxis, rash, urticaria) have occurred.

 WARNINGS AND PRECAUTIONS